petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-contracts.md

 **At a Glance**

 * Liferay is sold using the Liferay Enterprise Services Agreement (ESA) contracting framework.
-* The is generic for all customers, with Appendices added to cover the product offerings and services.
+* The ESA is generic for all customers, with Appendices added to cover the product offerings and services.
 * The ESA is used in conjunction with Liferay’s End User License Agreement (EULA).

 ## Background

 This module provides a high-level introduction to the Liferay Enterprise Services Agreement (ESA) contracting framework.
 It includes brief coverage of the Appendices, applicable Services offerings, and Order Forms.

 Finally, at a very high-level, it covers the role of EULAs (End User License Agreement) in the contracting approach.